uidaholib/main-web-redesign_draft/content/about/updates.md

 - Meetings, classes, workshops and events may still be happening in person, but situations may change quickly, so be sure to check the U of I Library website regularly for updates.
 - The Map Room is currently open from 8am – 5pm, Monday through Friday.
 Due to expected renovations within the Map Room, the room is subject to close without notice.
 To request help accessing maps, please contact <rattebur@uidaho.edu>.

-### Borrowing and Fines
+### Borrowing
 {:.h4}

-- Regular borrowing, lending periods, and fines have resumed for locally-owned items.
+- Regular borrowing and lending periods have resumed for locally-owned items.
 - [Curbside delivery]({{ '/services/distance.html#curbside-delivery' | relative_url }}) is available for all patrons.
 - [Summit and Interlibrary Loan (ILL)]({{ '/services/ill/' | relative_url }}) borrowing and lending has resumed.
 Please keep in mind that delivery may be delayed due to lending library closures, materials quarantine, or shipping issues.
-- *We will continue to be flexible with fines.* Please email [libcirc@uidaho.edu](mailto:libcirc@uidaho.edu) if you need help with upcoming or accrued library fines.
+- Please email [libcirc@uidaho.edu](mailto:libcirc@uidaho.edu) if have any questions about borrowing!

 {% endcapture %}
 {% include feature/card.html text=opening %}